dhruvio/js_express-parser-combinators/README.md

 If you look at the source code (`index.js`), you will see that the `id` and `action` params have white-listed and black-listed values for different use-cases.
 The goal of this example is to demonstrate how a developer might enumerate these rules at the framework level, instead of using many conditional statements throughout their application.
 It is possible to implement more complex white-/black-listing rules than simple enumerations, but that is out of scope for this example.

-We define several functions that allow the creation of routes fragment parsers instead of using traditional Express/Sinatra syntax.
+We define several functions that allow the creation of route fragment parsers instead of using traditional Express/Sinatra syntax.
 These functions are:

 1. `string`
 2. `anyParam`